-Where: Poble Nou and Glories
+Where: Poblenou and Glories

 Thankfully, as with many parts of Barcelona, it was the 1992 Olympics that saw some life brought back into this neighbourhood.
-Renovations, as well as bright and exciting ideas being trialed in the area, have revived the once ailing “barrio” and this year it will host the equally bright and exciting Llum Festival.
+Renovations, as well as bright and exciting ideas being trialed in the area, revived this “barrio” and it’s now one of the most interesting and creative parts of the city to visit.

-Santa Eulàlia Festival
+Santa Eulàlia Festival 2024

 Where: Around the city centre, mainly in the Gothic Quarter

 One story says that moments after her head was removed, doves flew out of her neck, signifying that God had blessed her.
-Interestingly, inside the Barcelona Cathedral, which is dedicated to Santa Eulàlia, thirteen white geese are kept in the beautiful cloister.
+Interestingly, inside the Barcelona Cathedral, which is dedicated to Santa Eulàlia, 13 white geese are kept in the beautiful cloister.

-Calçots: A classic Catalan Dish
+Calçots: A Classic Catalan Dish

 When: Saturdays & Sundays

-Where: All around the city
+Where: All around the city (and outside)

 If you haven’t come across the term “celebrity vegetable”, we are not surprised!
 However, it is possibly the best way to describe calçots, a vegetable that is eaten with great enthusiasm across Cataluña when they are in season (November to April).
 Try them in Barcelona in February.

 The calçot is a type of onion (akin to a big spring onion), with a flavour similar to leeks.
 They are traditionally barbecued over an open flame until the outside layer of skin is blackened and the insides are soft; you then remove the burnt outer skin, dip the calçot in romesco sauce – traditionally made with nuts such as almonds and hazelnuts, blended with roasted red peppers, tomatoes, and other smoky delights – and lower it into your mouth from over your head.